vr-components/css-vr-boilerplate/README.md

 </div>
 ```

-3. It should just work.
-You should be able to look around with your mouse or headset.
-If not, please find issues.

 ## Needs work

 Three.js is a dependency just for the Math functions.
 I postpone a more nimble solution until the library proves its value.